Police seize on COVID-19 tech to expand global surveillance

 “You have been spotted as having participated in acts of violence in the Al-Aqsa Mosque,” it read in Arabic.
 “We will hold you accountable.”

-Ramlawi, then 19, was among hundreds of people whom civil rights attorneys estimate got the text last year at the height of one of the most turbulent recent periods in the Holy Land.
+Ramlawi, then 19, was among hundreds of people who civil rights attorneys estimate got the text last year, at the height of one of the most turbulent recent periods in the Holy Land.
 Many, including Ramlawi, say they only lived or worked in the neighborhood, and had nothing to do with the unrest.
 What he didn’t know was that the feared internal security agency, the Shin Bet, was using mass surveillance technology mobilized for coronavirus contact tracing, against Israeli residents and citizens for purposes entirely unrelated to COVID-19.

 In the pandemic’s bewildering early days, millions worldwide believed government officials who said they needed confidential data for new tech tools that could help stop coronavirus’ spread.
 In return, governments got a firehose of individuals’ private health details, photographs that captured their facial measurements and their home addresses.